 The image below shows an older Mk9 Escape Suit, a far cry from those in the Pathe video.

 The Mk10 has now been replaced with the Solandri which is designed to sustain the wearer on the surface for 24 hours and includes water, emergency rations, heat packs and signalling equipment.

-If the personnel cannot self-evacuate they will need to be rescued and obviously, time is of the essence.
+If personnel cannot self-scape they will need to be rescued and obviously, time is of the essence.
 The UK and NATO maintain two important capabilities to provide external assistance to a stricken or disabled submarine; submarine rescue.

 Submarine Parachute Assistance Group (SPAG)

-Members of the SPAG wear the RN parachute badge although there have been all sorts of wailing and gnashing of teeth within the airborne fraternity about wings being worn, click here to see what I mean.
-A recent Parliamentary Question and Answer confirmed that due to members of SPAG not having completed an arduous training course they cannot wear parachute wings.
+Members of the SPAG wear the RN parachute badge but a recent Parliamentary Question and Answer confirmed that members of SPAG, not having completed an arduous training course, cannot wear parachute wings.

-The Royal Navy Fleet Diving Unit, Royal Air Force and Royal Logistic Corps also provide specialist support to SPAG.
+The Royal Navy Fleet Diving Unit, Royal Air Force, Royal Marines and Royal Logistic Corps also provide specialist support to SPAG.